Quantum Learning Theory Beyond Batch Binary Classification: Preliminaries

 \subsection{Notation}

-In the bra-ket (Dirac) notation, a ket, $\ket{x}$, denotes a column vector in a complex vector space with an inner product (i.e. a Hilbert space\footnote{While, in context, we are only concerned with finite-dimensional vectors, mathematically speaking, Hilbert spaces are more general in that they could be infinite-dimensional.}).
-It is used primarily in the context of describing the state of a quantum system (e.g. see Definition \ref{def:qubit}).
+In the bra-ket (Dirac) notation, a ket, $\ket{x}$, denotes a column vector in a complex vector space with an inner product (i.e., a Hilbert space).
+It is used primarily in the context of describing the state of a quantum system (e.g., see Definition \ref{def:qubit}).
 A bra $\bra{\cdot}$ is the dual of the ket, in that $\bra{x} = \ket{x}^\dagger$, where the $\dagger$ operator denotes the conjugate transpose.
 Typically, the bra notation is used for operators $\bra{M}$ (e.g. measurement operators) acting on a ket.
 This notation lends itself naturally to the notion of inner product $\braket{x|x} = \|x\|^2$, and matrix-vector multiplication $\braket{M|x}$.
-Furthermore, note that $\ket{x,y}$ denotes the tensor product $\ket{x} \otimes \ket{y}$.
-The comma may be omitted, and we have numerous equivalent notations for the tensor product summarized via the e.g. $\ket{00} = \ket{0,0} = \ket{0}\ket{0} = \ket{0} \otimes \ket{0} = \ket{0}^{\otimes 2}$.
+Furthermore, note that $\ket{x,y}$ denotes the tensor product $\ket{x} \otimes \ket{y}$, where $\otimes$ denotes the standard tensor product of two vector spaces.
+The comma may be omitted, and we have numerous equivalent notations for the tensor product: e.g., $\ket{0^2} = \ket{00} = \ket{0,0} = \ket{0}\ket{0} = \ket{0} \otimes \ket{0} = \ket{0}^{\otimes 2}$.